Aunsiels/Mesh_Bee/doc/documentation.md

 	uint16 size = i32CopyApiSpec(&apiSpec, tmp); //We actually create the array containing the API Frame in tmp API_bSendToAirPort(UNICAST, 0x0000, tmp, size); // We send the message to 0x0000, the coordinator

 To fill tsApiSpec, we used, for data, **void PCK_vApiSpecDataFrame(tsApiSpec *apiSpec, uint8 frameId, uint8 option, void *data, int len);** in **firmware_api_pack.h**.
-The frameId just identify the frame, put whatever you want.
-The option 0 for UNICAST, 1 for BROADCAST.
-It is also important to create the actual frame inside an array with **int i32CopyApiSpec(tsApiSpec *spec, uint8 *dst);** also in **firmware_api_pack.h**.
-It returns the size of the frame, which is usefull when we we want to send our frame with **bool API_bSendToAirPort(uint16 txMode, uint16 unicastDest, uint8 *buf, int len);** in **firmware_at_api.h**.
+The frameId just identified the frame, we put whatever we wanted, it was not that important.
+The option was 0 for UNICAST, 1 for BROADCAST.
+It was also important to create the actual frame inside an array with **int i32CopyApiSpec(tsApiSpec *spec, uint8 *dst);** also in **firmware_api_pack.h**.
+It returned the size of the frame, which was useful when we wanted to send my frame with **bool API_bSendToAirPort(uint16 txMode, uint16 unicastDest, uint8 *buf, int len);** in **firmware_at_api.h**.
 The txMode can be either UNICAST (to only one node) or BROADCAST (to all nodes).
-Then you have to specify an address which will be used if you are in UNICAST mode (otherwise it does not matter), the frame array you have just created and its length.
+Then we had to specify an address which was only used if we were in UNICAST mode (otherwise it did not matter), the frame array we had just created and its length.

-You can also call AT commands thanks to **int API_i32AtCmdProc(uint8 *buf, int len);** in **firmware_at_api.h**.
-Just give it your command and its length and it returns you if the function succeeded or not.
+We were also able to call AT commands thanks to **int API_i32AtCmdProc(uint8 *buf, int len);** in **firmware_at_api.h**.
+We just gave it a command and its length and it returned if the function had succeeded or not.

 	char * aj = "ATAJ1";
 	API_i32AtCmdProc(aj, 5);

-You have other functions in firmware_at_api.h and firmware_api_pack.h but for now I do not find them useful.
-Explore the code if you have to go in more details.
+We found other functions in firmware_at_api.h and firmware_api_pack.h but for now we did not find them useful.
+It was for example possible to send a message to a given Mac address.
+We explored the code if we wanted to go in more details.

 ### First Experiments

-Here I will try to explain the first experiments I did when I received the MeshBees.
-I began with an simple hello word, with a LED.
+The first experiments we carried out when we received the MeshBees allowed us to better understand how it worked.
+We began with a simple hello word, with a LED.

 #### Hello World !

-The circuit is really simple : a Led and a resistor connected to D9.
+The circuit was really simple : a Led and a resistor connected to D9.

 ![led](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/led_scheme.png)

-The code we use is simple.
+The code I used was also simple.

 	#include "suli.h"